-Your backbone (spine or spinal column) is made up of bones called vertebrae stacked on top of each other to form an S-shaped column.
+Your backbone (spine or spinal column) is made up of bones called vertebrae stacked on top of each other to form an 'S'-shaped column.

-The spinal cord, which transports messages to and from the brain and the rest of the body, runs down a bony tunnel behind the vertebral bodies, where it's protected from damage.
+The spinal cord, which transports messages to and from the brain and the rest of the body, runs down a bony tunnel behind the vertebral bodies where it's protected from damage.
 It runs through the length of the spinal column.

 Each vertebra is cushioned by spongy tissue called intervertebral discs.
 These discs act as shock absorbers.

-Vertebrae are joined together by small joints (facet joints), allowing the vertebrae to slide against each other, so you can twist, bend, and turn.
+Vertebrae are joined together by small joints (facet joints), which allow the vertebrae to slide against each other, enabling you to twist and turn.
 Tough, flexible bands of soft tissue (ligaments) also hold the spine in position.